SovereignCloudStack/standards/Standards/scs-XXXX-vN-kaas_load_balancers.md

   - DO require SCS compliant clouds to work with `externalTrafficPolicy: Local`.
   - Do NOT require them to preserve the client IP.
   - In the reference implementation: Enabling the health check mechanism to avoid constant connectivity problems
-1. Option "Partial support; Support application level IP preservation"
+1. Option "Partial support; Support opt-in IP preservation at a higher level"
   - DO require SCS compliant clouds to work with `externalTrafficPolicy: Local`.
-  - DO require them to preserve the client IP for some set of application protocols, e. g. via HTTP `Forwarded` headers
+  - DO require them to let the user opt-in to preserve the client IP using the PROXY protocol, HTTP `Forwarded` headers or other means
   - Do NOT require them to preserve the client IP at network level.
   - In the reference implementation: Enabling the health check mechanism to avoid constant connectivity problems
 1. Option "Full support"